Andrewwango/govuk-accessible-search/README.md

 ### Solution

+We have built a tool that can answer natural-language questions on any government webpage.
 Our solution consists of 3 parts:

 1. [Frontend component contained in one file](https://andrewwango.github.io/gds-accessible-search/component/dist/index.html) which performs all the logic client-side.
 2. A very simple backend to call the OpenAI API.
 This is deployed serverlessly